Why German CEOs Are Betting on India: The India-EU FTA Opportunity

 Expected trade and investment outcomes

-The FTA is expected to improve competitiveness for Indian exporters in sectors such as textiles, pharmaceuticals, engineering goods, electronics, and services, while offering EU firms enhanced access to India’s expanding market.
-For Germany, the agreement could reinforce its role as India’s principal EU trade partner and investment conduit.
+Once implemented after the legal review and ratification procedures are completed, the FTA is expected to improve competitiveness for Indian exporters in sectors such as textiles, pharmaceuticals, engineering goods, electronics, and services, while offering EU firms enhanced access to India’s expanding market.
+For Germany, the agreement should reinforce its role as India’s principal EU trade partner and investment conduit.

 Outlook: Converging bilateral momentum and regional integration